mirisuzanne/miriamsuzanne/content/when.rst

 - Boulder Writer's Workshop *2013*

   - Salon Host | Reading & Discussion
+  - Boulder Writer's Workshop Review:
-  - Review: `If I’m Post-Obsolescent Do I Still Have to Write This?`_
+    `If I’m Post-Obsolescent Do I Still Have to Write This?`_
   - *“I was impressed by the purest form of outrageous creation.”*

 - Bouldering Poets *2013*